Private highways in the United States: Reedy Creek Improvement District

 Financial arrangements are also circular.
 According to the RCID Finance Department, Walt Disney Co. is RCID's largest taxpayer, paying about 86% of the district's taxes in 2004.
 The remaining taxpayers are board members and lessees of property owned by Disney affiliates (e.g., House of Blues, Travelodge, and Hilton) paying ad valorem taxes.
 An American Prospect article notes, "Disney pays taxes to Reedy Creek, which gives the money straight back to Disney, and the circle is closed".

+Georgia

+SR 400

+In November 2024, the state of Georgia signed a contract with private firm SR 400 Peach Partners to revamp 16 miles of SR 400 north of I-285, and then operate the express lanes as a private tollway for 50 years.
+Construction is expected to start in late 2025, and substantial completion is anticipated in 2031.

 Illinois

 Chicago Skyway

 In 2006, Mayor Daley leased out the Chicago Skyway for 99 years for $1.8 billion.
 The road had lost money for decades and only recently turned a profit.

 Indiana

 Indiana Toll Road

 On June 29, 2006, in what may serve as a "test case" for the privatization of other major highways in the United States, the state of Indiana received $3.8 billion from a foreign consortium made up of the Spanish construction firm Cintra and the Australian Macquarie Infrastructure Group, and in exchange the state ceded operation of the 157 mi Indiana Toll Road for the next 75 years to these outside corporations.
 The consortium will collect all the tolls.
 In 2014 the operators sought bankruptcy protection with a creditor-supported restructuring plan after dwindling traffic soured a $3.8 billion bet on a 75-year lease.